Trust takes time to create.

 As part of 6-person consulting team known as 7Cs Consulting, I learned this first-hand early in my consulting career.

-When we received a new client, our first task was to create an intro packet detailing all the consultants’ names, their roles, timeline for the project, and what we would need from the leadership team.
+When we received our graduate client, our first task was to create an intro packet detailing all the consultants’ names, their roles, timeline for the project, and what we would need from the leadership team.

 Being new to the team, I was tasked with creating this.
 I worked into the evening, created a draft, and submitted to the team and went to sleep.